 Interpretive panels throughout the park highlight the Bernal family’s history and lifestyle as well as their evolving businesses, from cattle ranching to fruit production, mirroring the Santa Clara Valley’s own expansion and changing economic base.
-Over the years, the ranch and adjacent spring have supported a water company, cinnabar mine and marl (fertilizer) mine in addition to the more lucrative cattle and agricultural operations.
+Over the years, the ranch and adjacent spring have supported a water company, cinnabar mine, and marl (fertilizer) quarry, in addition to the more lucrative cattle and agricultural operations.

 Park hours are 8am-sunset daily.
-Dogs are not allowed at the ranch complex.
-To access the trail system with your dog, use the sidewalk along Manilla Drive, enter through the parking lot, turn left at the restroom, and right at the trail head.
+Dogs are not allowed at the historic ranch complex.
+To access the trail system with your dog, use the sidewalk along Manilla Drive, enter through the parking lot, turn left at the restroom, and right at the trailhead.

 Santa Teresa Historic Area Directions: